 Also, eat foods rich in monounsaturated fats and Omega-3 EFAs, especially cold-water fish, flaxseed, nuts, extra virgin olive oil, organic flax oil, and avocado.
 Avocado also contains folate, potassium, beta-sitosterol, Vitamin E, and fiber.

-Also, eat healthy saturated fats from virgin coconut oil, Omega-3 eggs, and pasture-fed animal meat (unless you're on a vegan diet).
+Also, eat healthy saturated fats from virgin coconut oil, organic MCT oil, Omega-3 eggs, and pasture-fed animal meat (unless you're on a vegan diet).

 In addition, eat fiber-rich foods such as beans, legumes, nuts and seeds and barley.
 Why?
 Because the soluble fiber helps your body remove the extra cholesterol via your bile instead of the cholesterol being reabsorbed back into your blood.